scala/scala-parser-combinators/admin/README.md

      Edit `.travis.yml` as prompted.
   1. Edit `.travis.yml` to use `./admin/build.sh` as the build script, and edit that script to use the tasks required for this project.
-  1. Edit `build.sbt`'s `scalaVersionsByJvm in ThisBuild` to select Scala and JVM version combinations that will be used for publishing.

 It is important to add comments in `.travis.yml` to identify the name of each environment variable encoded in a `:secure` section.